How Daylight Saving Time Affects Sleep

-How did Daylight Saving Time originate?
+How Daylight Saving Time originated

 First, it’s useful to understand the origins of this unusual practice.
 DST was first implemented Uniform Time Act and standardized the start and end dates for DST that the routine we know today became formally recognized in peacetime.

-DST can negatively affect your circadian rhythm
+How DST affects your circadian rhythm

 Our bodies love routines.
 In fact, our body’s inner clock basically runs off a 24-hour routine known as our circadian rhythm.
 This helps explain why you might feel a little sluggish the following day if you stay up way past your usual bedtime.

 DST doesn’t do us any favors in respect to our circadian rhythm.
 But, on the flip side, we do have the advantage of knowing when it will occur.
 Just as you should always take great care with your sleep routine, it is especially true leading up to DST.
 This might mean adjusting your bedtime in the days prior to DST, pushing yourself to exercise a little longer than normal, and embracing an extra healthy diet so that your body can take the change in stride.

 On the back end, stay vigilant.
 A review in the journal Sleep Medicine Reviews by Dr. Yvonne Harrison, a senior lecturer at Liverpool John Moores University in England, revealed that the one-hour shift in the sleep cycle can affect sleep for up to a week.
 Moreover, it has been found to be particularly hard on the people who sleep under 7.5 hours a night and early risers.